viti95/FastDoom/README.txt

                    all rendering is done directly onto the video card, the same way Mode Y does.
 Faster for systems with slow RAM access.
- * FDOOMV2.EXE  => FastDoom Planar 320x350 vertical mode.
-The base 320x200
-                   image is centered in the screen, leaving black borders
  * FDOOMPCP.EXE => FastDoom for Plantronics ColorPlus cards.
 320x200 and
                    16 colors!
  * FDOOMCVB.EXE => FastDoom CGA composite mode.
 160x200 and 16 colors!